GUIDE TO THE RIVER LUNE

 TIME NEEDED: As long as you need to play!

-WATER LEVEL INDICATORS: Can be paddled at all times, indeed all year around (although paddling is certainly not permitted out of winter).
+WATER LEVEL INDICATORS: Can be paddled at all times, indeed all year around.
 Look at the weir beside the carpark.
 If water is just flowing through the several metre wide gap in the centre, it's very low and rocky.
 Usually water is flowing over the centre channel, but when this is beginning to reach the top of the stone walls to the side, it's high.
 When water is flowing over all of the walls, it's very high.
 If the whole thing is a closed out bank to bank flow with dead sheep recirculating in the towback, it's in spate.

 Rarely, the river floods the Boathouse!
 On one occasion we visited the Boathouse and found a tree left draped OVER the bridge.